-The sun-wheel or sun-cross is a symbol that can be traced back to the Iron Age.
-It is found engraved in caves and stone, and is believed to indicate sun-worship among ancient tribes.
-Show your kids some of these ancient pictures and see what chalk designs they create on outside on stone or ground.
+The sun-wheel (or sun-cross) is a symbol that has been traced back to the Iron Age.
+These symbols are found engraved in caves and stone.
+They indicate sun-worship among ancient tribes.
+Show your kids some of these ancient pictures and see what chalk designs they create outside.

 5. Sun-Wheel Cartwheel Competitions

 How far can you tumble before falling or losing balance?
 6. Enjoy a Picnic in Nature

 It is a time to enjoy the longest day of the year!
 Spend all the time you can outside by taking your lunch out and into nature.
 Even better, follow up with a trip to your local hiking trail, beach or sprinkler park.

 7. Enjoy a Summer Harvest Supper